jyn514/saltwater/README.md

 ## Running

 `cargo run` from top level directory.
-Only literals currently work - try something like this:
+Only literals and add/subtract/multiply/divide currently work - try something like this:

 ```
 int i = 1;